-We aim to respond to pre-application enquiries within 15 working days once all the necessary information and the appropriate fee has been received.
+We aim to respond to pre-application enquiries within 21 days of all the necessary information (and the application fee) being submitted.
 More complex proposals or those requiring consultations or a site visit may take longer to assess.
-If we cannot respond within 15 working days we will write to you and let you know when you can expect to receive a full reply.
+Please note that we are currently experiencing a high volume of applications and enquiries and cannot guarantee to provide a response within the time frame specified.

 When we receive your request it will be given a reference number and be allocated to a named planning officer.
-You may be contacted for further information to help us process your request or to arrange a meeting or a site visit.
+You may be contacted for further information to help us process your request or to arrange a meeting or a site visit if required.

 Pre-application advice will be given by letter/email.
 Your case officer will decide whether a meeting or site visit may also be helpful.
 Site meetings cannot be offered in all cases, particularly where there is little prospect of planning permission being obtained.
 Meetings about such development are time consuming and reduce the availability of officers.
 We may sometimes recommend that you amend your proposals and a further meeting or site visit may be necessary.